Responding to Extremism

 - Being in contact with extremist recruiters.

 - Accessing violent extremist websites, especially those with a social networking element.

 - Using extremist narratives and a global ideology to explain personal disadvantage.

 - Justifying the use of violence to solve societal issues.

 - Joining or seeking to join extremist organisations.

 - Significant changes to appearance and / or behaviour.

 - Experiencing a high level of social isolation resulting in issues of identity crisis and / or personal crisis.

-During 2015-16 all our staff have received training on this important area of responsibility.
+All our staff have received training on this important area of responsibility.

 As an Academy, we take our responsibility in ensuring our students are safe from being radicalised very seriously and where we need to we will engage external agencies for advice and support.